John Roberts (martyr): Early life and conversion to Catholicism

-During his travels in Europe, he left behind both the law and his former faith as he converted to Catholicism on a visit to Notre Dame Cathedral in Paris.
+During his travels in Europe, he left both the law and his former faith behind, converting to Catholicism on a visit to Notre Dame Cathedral in Paris.
 He moved on to Spain and joined St Benedict's Monastery, Valladolid, and became a member of this community in 1598, where he was known as Brother John of Merioneth in reference to his birthplace.

 Benedictine missionary

-From Valladolid he was sent to make his novitiate at San Martín Pinario, Santiago de Compostela, where he made his profession towards the end of 1600.
-Having completed his studies he was ordained, and set out for England on 26 December 1602.
+From Valladolid, he was sent to make his novitiate at San Martín Pinario, Santiago de Compostela, where he made his profession towards the end of 1600.
+Having completed his studies, he was ordained and set out for Britain on 26 December 1602.
 Although observed by a Government spy, Roberts and his companions succeeded in entering the country in April 1603, where he was appointed vicar of the English monks of the Spanish Congregation on the Mission.
 He was arrested and banished on 13 May.

 He reached Douai, in northern France, on 24 May.
-Soon he managed to return to England; he worked among the plague victims in London.
-In 1604, while embarking for Spain with four postulants, including William Scott (later known as Maurus Scott) he was again arrested.
-Not recognized as a priest, he was released and again banished, but he returned to England at once.
+Soon, he returned to Britain and worked among the plague victims in London.
+In 1604, while embarking for Spain with four postulants, including William Scott (later known as Maurus Scott), he was again arrested.
+Not recognized as a priest, he was released and then banished again, but he returned to Britain at once.

-On 5 November 1605, while Justice Grange was searching the house of Mrs. Percy, first wife of Thomas Percy, who was involved in the Gunpowder Plot, he found Roberts there and arrested him.
-Though acquitted of any complicity in the plot itself, Roberts was imprisoned in the Gatehouse Prison at Westminster for seven months and then exiled again in July, 1606.
+On 5 November 1605, while Justice Grange was searching the house of Mrs. Percy, the first wife of Thomas Percy, who was involved in the Gunpowder Plot, he found Roberts there and arrested him.
+Though acquitted of any complicity in the plot itself, Roberts was imprisoned in the Gatehouse Prison at Westminster for seven months and then exiled again in July 1606.

 Foundation of St. Gregory's monastery, Douai

-This time he was absent for some fourteen months, nearly all of which he spent at Douai (now in northern France) where he founded and became the first prior of a house for the English Benedictine monks who had entered various Spanish monasteries.
+This time, he was absent for some fourteen months, nearly all of which he spent at Douai (now in northern France), where he founded and became the first prior of a house for the English Benedictine monks who had entered various Spanish monasteries.
 This was the beginning of the monastery of St. Gregory's at Douai.
-This community of monks was banished from France in 1795 at the French Revolution and travelled to England where they settled at Downside Abbey, Somerset in 1814.
+This community of monks was banished from France during the French Revolution in 1795 and travelled to England, where they settled at Downside Abbey, Somerset, in 1814.